samplesamplemic/Dictionary_2.0/README.md

 ## Dictionary

-A powerful dictionary application developed in Kotlin, utilizing a free external dictionary API to provide comprehensive definitions and meanings of words.
+A dictionary application developed in Kotlin, utilizing a free external dictionary API to provide comprehensive definitions and meanings of words.
 The app uses the Hilt library for dependency injection and features a web-scraper to retrieve images of searched words from Wikipedia.
 However, the image retrieval functionality is currently excluded from the view due to its imperfect functionality.